je-santos/MPLBM-UT/README.rst

    2) We have added easy-to-use workflows written in Python for 1 and 2 phase simulations.
 Check out the python workflow examples!
    3) A wide variety of bugs fixes and performance enhancements have been implemented.

 We have tested all the above on a laptop and a supercomputer.
-If you have any issues, drop by our FAQ section and if you cannot find what you are looking for, open an issue.
+If you have any issues, drop by our `FAQ section <https://github.com/je-santos/MPLBM-UT/blob/master/README.rst#faq/>`_ .
+If you cannot find what you are looking for, open an issue.

 ################################################################################